 In February 2012, concerns about a potential military action, by either Israel or even the U.S., against Iran caused high oil prices.
 Second, some oil refineries in the U.S. were closing, according to an EIA report.
 Third, oil and gas prices tend to rise every spring, in anticipation of increased demand during the summer driving vacation season.

-As a result, gas prices hit the benchmark $3.50 a gallon by February 15, two weeks earlier than in 2011.
+As a result, the prices for a gallon of gasoline hit the benchmark $3.50 by February 15, two weeks earlier than in 2011.
 By mid-March, the national average had jumped to $3.87 a gallon.
 That's because the price of oil reached its benchmark of $100 a barrel two weeks earlier, as well.
 Oil went on to hit $109.77 by the end of February, before dropping slightly to $107.40 in mid-March.
 (Source: EIA)

 In April 2011, fears about unrest in Libya and Egypt sent oil prices up to $113 a barrel.
-In May 2011, as oil prices dropped, gas prices stayed high.
+In May 2011, as oil prices dropped, the price at the pump stayed high.
 Why?
 Commodities traders were concerned about refinery closures due to the Mississippi River floods.

 Longer term, we can change our need for oil and gas by switching to alternative fuel vehicles, using public transit and moving closer to work to reduce commuting time.
-This will reduce the impact of gas prices on each of us individually by reducing use.
+This will reduce the impact on each of us individually by reducing use.

-Could this reduction in itself reduce gas prices?
+Could this reduction in itself reduce the high price of gas?
 It could, if it could reduce demand for oil enough to lower oil prices.
 It would have to happen on a sustained basis over a long period of time.
 That's because gasoline accounts for only 20% of each barrel of oil.
 Oil companies would still profit from the non-gasoline parts of their business.
 Therefore, even if consumers could conceivably stop 100% of gasoline use, oil prices might only decline 20%.

 A boycott of one brand of gas could actually increase prices, since there would be fewer gas outlets.
 Those companies that were boycotted would simply sell their gas to those that weren't boycotted, defeating the purpose.